 Designing a New Profession

 By that time, I still hadn’t sorted out the twist in my career.
 I was still outlining a new way of living.
 I had some photos taken for my Market Research agency website, and the photographer suggested I was a natural model, so I said, “Why not?”
-I sent photos to agencies with my new gray-haired look, and since then, I have been booked non-stop for modelling and acting jobs.
+I sent photos to agencies with my new gray-haired look, and since then, I have been booked non-stop for modeling and acting jobs.

 But my main ambition, was (and is) to motivate people to be brave, to embrace change and follow their dreams.

 And it was like that that I started using my new acting/modeling career, and my gray hair as an inspiration to people to dare to twist the direction, let old things and beliefs go, and pursue dreams … to be authentic, and embrace who we really are.
 Through my blog and social media, I opened a dialogue about embracing what life, time, and aging bring.
 I am still shaping that day by day.
 I discovered that, if I speak my truth that resonates, and many people get inspired by my gray hair transition story, then that’s my own inspiration, and I feel truly rewarded.

 Stopping hiding my white hair and embracing my silver look was like saying to the world, “I am this age, and I don’t want to go back to being young again.
 I have already been, enjoyed it, and have accumulated experiences which make me happy now”.
 And also, as a secondary benefit, this gray hair transition story made me find a way to make a turn in my career to finding a new profession I really love.

 If I can inspire one person to take a little step in the direction of his or her dreams, I have done my job.